snevv/yacs.n/LEARNING.md

     as a developer with no experience in webscraping or any sort of backend development experience.

 As of right now, every subsection is not fully complete in regards to information for each concept.
 I
     prioritized expanding on the concepts/libraries that took me longer to understand.
-Perhaps later, I can come back and add to each bulletpoint with equal amounts of information.
+Maybe later, I can come back and add to each bulletpoint with equal amounts of information.

 # Important Concepts